-[Section 3B inserted by No. 11 of 1979 s.
+[Section 3B inserted: No. 11 of 1979 s.
 4.]

 [4.
 Omitted under the Reprints Act 1984 s.
 7(4)(e).]

-The Schedules
+[Heading deleted: No. 19 of 2010 s.
+42(2).]

+First Schedule — Wundowie Charcoal Iron Industry Sale Agreement

+[s.
+2]

-[Heading to Schedules amended by No. 65 of 1977 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

-First Schedule

 THIS AGREEMENT is made the 14th day of November One thousand nine hundred and seventy four BETWEEN THE HONOURABLE SIR CHARLES WALTER MICHAEL COURT O.B.E.
 M.L.A.
 Premier of the State of Western Australia acting for and on behalf of the said State and instrumentalities thereof from time to time (hereinafter called “the State”) of the first part AGNEW CLOUGH LIMITED a company incorporated under the Companies Act 1961 of the said State and having its registered office therein at 22 Mount Street Perth (hereinafter called “the Company” which expression will include the successors and assigns of the Company and unless the context otherwise requires any assignee of the Company under clause 20 hereof) of the second part and MT.
 DEMPSTER MINING PTY.
 LTD. a company incorporated under the Companies Act 1961 of the said State and having its registered office therein at 22 Mount Street Perth (hereinafter called Mt.
 Dempster which expression will include the successors and assigns of Mt.
 Dempster) of the third part.

 WHEREAS: